mariomazzaferro/blockchain-developer-bootcamp-final-project/README.md

 There will be two ways to interact with the game:

-Write – users request a pseudo-random text to contribute, and have 2 hours to write and submit their contribution.
+Write – users request a random text to contribute, and have 2 hours to write and submit their contribution.

-Mint – users have access to their list of finalized Frankenstein Texts that they can title and mint for a limited amount of time after the 5th contribution.
+Mint – users have access to their list of finalized Frankenstein Texts, which they can title and mint for a limited amount of time after the 5th contribution.

 # User Workflow